-Sri Lanka profile - Timeline - BBC News
+Sri Lanka profile - Timeline

 1949 - Indian Tamil plantation workers disenfranchised and many deprived of citizenship.

 1956 - Solomon Bandaranaike elected on wave of Sinhalese nationalism.
-Sinhala made sole official language and other measures introduced to bolster Sinhalese and Buddhist feeling.
-More than 100 Tamils killed in widespread violence after Tamil parliamentarians protest at new laws.
+Sinhala made sole official language and other measures introduced to bolster Sinhalese and Buddhist sentiment.

+More than 100 Tamils killed in widespread violence after parliamentarians protest at new laws.

 1958 - Anti-Tamil riots leave more than 200 people dead.
 Thousands of Tamils displaced.

-1959 - Bandaranaike assassinated by a Buddhist monk.
-Succeeded by widow, Srimavo, who continues nationalisation programme.
+1959 - Prime Minister Bandaranaike assassinated by a Buddhist monk.
+Succeeded by widow, Srimavo, who continues socialist policies.

-1965 - Opposition United National Party wins elections and attempts to reverse nationalisation measures.
+1965 - Opposition United National Party wins elections and attempts to reverse socialism.

 1970 - Srimavo Bandaranaike returns to power and extends nationalisation programme.